-6.1 From Fixed-Function to Programmable Shaders
+6.1 Fixed-Function vs. Programmable Shaders

 Case Study: The Doom 3 Engine - Painting with Light in Real-Time